Your Guide to Waterfalls Near Hendersonville

 High Falls:

 High Falls, one of the most stunning waterfalls in Western North Carolina, drops a dramatic 150 feet, making it a must-see in DuPont State Recreational Forest.
 With multiple viewpoints along the way, you can choose between a closer view at the base or a more panoramic perspective from above.
 The waterfall’s beauty is undeniable, with the powerful cascade creating a serene atmosphere, especially when surrounded by the lush forest.
+Portions of the trail include stairs and uneven terrain.

 -